Best places for your first time in Latin America if you don’t speak Spanish

 Don’t miss in Costa Rica: Santa Teresa, Puerto Viejo

-Well, this is one of only 2 countries in Latin America with English as an official first language (the other being Guyana which is considerably less safe), so you best make the most of it!
+Well, Belize is by definition not included in Latin America because it has English as an official first language, but it has just as much fascinating culture and just as many breath-taking landscapes so it would be a crime not to mention here!
 Belize is a stunning piece of the heart of Central America, famous for its many islands and otherworldly diving spots.

 Things are more expensive in Belize, and the country is small, so most people only spend 7-10 days here if they’re budgeting for a longer trip.
 If for your first time in Latin America you’re really worried that you don’t speak Spanish, combining Belize with an organised tour into Guatemala (Flores/Tikal) or Southern Mexico, such as Tulum could be a good way to beat that anxiety.